Recovery

 Verify the restored chain - the step that ends the restore

 Prove the chain came back intact before you declare recovery complete.
-Run the connected check, then the authoritative offline verifier.
+Run the connected check, then the authoritative offline verification.
+Both scripts ship in the agledger-ai/install repository and run the tools that already live inside the Server image - no source checkout, Node.js, or pnpm on the host.

-The in-engine check walks every per-record chain against the database:
+The in-database check walks every per-record chain against the live database (hash, link, and position integrity - fast, no signature check):

 failures : 0

-Both clean across records signed by the active key and a rotated-out retired key.
+Clean across records signed by the active key and any rotated-out retired key - retired keys travel in the dump's vault_signing_keys.ndjson, so the verifier resolves whichever key signed each entry.
 The restore is now complete.

 When verification reports a failure

 A failure is information, not a dead end.
-The offline verifier reports CHAIN_-prefixed integrity classes (see the audit runbook for the full list); the class tells you which kind of problem you have:
+The class tells you which kind of problem you have:

 The discriminator: verify the backup (its NDJSON dump) independently.
 If the backup verifies and the restore does not, the restore is at fault - repeat it.
 If the backup itself fails, recovery will not paper over it; you have a real integrity problem from before the backup was taken.